Danpmas/Vital_Sense/README.md

 ## Additional Notes

-- Make sure the Arduino and Python scripts are both running while collecting data.
+- Make sure the Arduino and Python scripts are both running while collecting data, with the Arduino code run first.
+- The MAX30102 sensor has had moments where it does not turn on and collect data, the solution to this issue is still unknown.
+- The sensor's accuracy still fluctuates.
+Adjustments may be made to several variables to fix this, two of the most notable being the LED brightness and sample rate.